 A Brief History

 On September 7, 1776, American patriot Ezra Lee made the first attack by a submarine against a surface warship in history against the HMS Eagle in New York Harbor.
-The attack failed when the screw designed to attach an explosive mine to the side of the Eagle failed to penetrate the ships hull, allowing the bomb to float away and explode harmlessly.
+The attack failed when the screw designed to attach an explosive mine to the side of the Eagle failed to penetrate the ship’s hull, allowing the bomb to float away and explode harmlessly.
 Last year on this date we list 10 Underperforming Weapons, weapons and weapon systems that did not live up to expectations though they may have had some level of limited success.
 Also see our articles from May 15, 2014, 10 Weapons and Weapons Systems that Flopped, and March 25, 2014, 10 Weapons That Never (Or Barely) Went into Service.
-Be sure to tell us weapons you think should be on this list.

 5. The Turtle, 1776.